Automatic Debiased Machine Learning of Causal and Structural Effects: Panel Average Derivative and Demand Elasticities

 \textsc{Example 10:} Demand elasticities.
 Denote $X_{it}=(D_{it},Z_{it})$ where $D_{it}$ is log own price.
 By the derivation in Chernozhukov et al. (2019) for budget share regressions, an average own-price elasticity is

 Own-price elasticity $\theta_{0}^{\ast}$ is a smooth transformation of a linear effect $\theta_{0}$, which in this case is average derivative.
 Auto-DML of own-price elasticity is then given by

 where $\hat{\theta}$ is the Auto-DML of average derivative from Example 4.
-Income elasticity and cross-price elasticity have a similar structure; see Appendix~\ref{sec:delta_method} for details.
+Income elasticity and cross-price elasticity have a similar structure; see Appendix~\ref{sec:delta} for details.

-For completeness, we present $\hat{M}_{\ell}$ for average derivative using the panel data dictionary $b_{it}$.
+For completeness, we present $\hat{M}_{\ell }$ for average derivative using the panel data dictionary $b_{it}$.

-Recall Theorem 9 provides consistency and asymptotic normality guarantees for Auto-DML $\hat{\theta}$.
+Recall Theorem 4 provides consistency and asymptotic normality guarantees for Auto-DML $\hat{\theta}$.
 A more sophisticated estimator $\hat{V}$ of the asymptotic variance of $\hat{\theta}$ is required that accounts for clustering of observations by household.
-See the Appendix~\ref{sec:delta_method} for details.
+See the Appendix~\ref{sec:delta} for details.
 Importantly, the cluster structure is also preserved in cross-fitting.
-Clustering methods for DML were previously used by Chiang et al. (2019) and Chernozhukov, Hausman, and Newey (2019).
-The consistency of own-price elasticity $\hat{\theta}^{\ast}$ follows from the continuous mapping theorem, and the asymptotic normality of $\hat{\theta}^{\ast}$ follows from delta method.
+Clustering methods for DML were previously used by Chiang et al. (2019) and Chernozhukov, Hausman, and Newey (2021).
+The consistency of the own-price elasticity $\hat{\theta}^{\ast }$ follows from the continuous mapping theorem, and the asymptotic normality of $\hat{\theta}^{\ast }$ follows from delta method.

 As an empirical application, we apply Auto-DML to estimate own-price elasticity of milk and soda with Nielsen scanner data.
-The empirical work here is the researchers' own analyses based in part on data from The Nielsen Company (US), LLC and marketing databases provided through the Nielsen Datasets at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
-The conclusions drawn from the Nielsen data are those of the researchers and do not reflect the views of Nielsen.
-Nielsen is not responsible for, had no role in, and was not involved in analyzing and preparing the results reported herein.
+The empirical work here is the researchers' own analyses calculated (or derived) based in part on data from Nielsen Consumer LLC and marketing databases provided through the NielsenIQ Datasets at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
+The conclusions drawn from the NielsenIQ data are those of the researchers and do not reflect the views of NielsenIQ.
+NielsenIQ is not responsible for, had no role in, and was not involved in analyzing and preparing the results reported herein.